 The first thing to know is that it’s never too early to start thinking about what to do with your stock options.
 In fact, the most common mistake that employees make is waiting until after an IPO to exercise options.
 The simple reason is that if you exercise well in advance of the IPO, you’ll be able to benefit from the long-term capital gains tax rate.

 For example, if you wait until the IPO to exercise your stock options, you could pay as much as 37% in taxes when selling your equity.
 But if you exercise your options 12 months before the IPO, you could only pay 15-20% in taxes.
-You can use our exercise tax calculator to compare your potential tax bills.
+You can use our Stock Option Tax Calculator to compare your potential tax bills.

-Exercising early is a challenge for most people, since exercising stock options is usually an expensive endeavour.
+Exercising early is a challenge for most people, since exercising stock options is usually an expensive endeavor.
 But as time passes and company valuations increase, it becomes even more costly..

 Everyone’s financial picture is different, and it may make sense for you to wait.
 But if you’re interested in exercising before your company goes public — and unlocking the long-term capital gains savings I just described — here are some steps that you can take.